Awards of Excellence

 Recognizing the outstanding contributions of rural drinking water & wastewater professionals is one of the highlights of Idaho Rural Water Association’s Spring Conferences.
 This is an opportunity to place recognition for outstanding performance and professionalism where it is deserved!

-The award categories and its descriptions are provided below:
+The award categories and its descriptions are provided below.
+(Most awards are given based on performance in the 2024 calendar year.)

 Drinking Water Operations Specialist of the Year: This award recognizes an Idaho licensed drinking water operations specialist who is actively working in the field with outstanding leadership abilities and accomplishments in the drinking water operations.